← All homes

 Second Renovation (2013–14)

-The most dramatic change was in the lower-level.
-Instead of building out to enlarge the basement, the owners dug down, excavating the crawl space.
-This excavated area is the games/AV room and storage area behind the reed glass wall.
-In the new room, there is a pair of unusual “Cross Check” chairs designed by renowned architect Frank Gehry and produced by Knoll.
+The most dramatic change occurred in the lower-level.
+Instead of building out to enlarge the basement, the owners dug down, excavating the crawl space, to create a games/AV room with storage area behind the reed glass wall.
+In the new room, there is a pair of unusual Cross Check™ chairs designed by renowned architect Frank Gehry and produced by Knoll.

 Outdoor Features and Finishing Touches